‘The best way out is always through.’

 Post-Traumatic Stress Disorder (PTSD): PTSD is an anxiety disorder that can develop after experiencing or witnessing a traumatic event, or learning that a traumatic event has happened to a loved one.
 DSM5 defines a traumatic event as exposure to actual or threatened death, serious injury, or sexual violence.

 Phobias: Phobias can be divided into specific phobias, social phobia, and agoraphobia.
-Types of specific phobias include to certain animals, natural environment situations, blood or injury, and specific situations.
+Types of specific phobias include certain animals, natural environment situations, blood or injury, and specific situations.
 The most common are fear of spiders, fear of snakes, and fear of heights.

 Some of the symptoms associated with anxiety disorders include: